 In order to still take advantage of the Erbium YAG laser for quick skin resurfacing and wrinkle reduction, we employ it as part of our laser peel service.
 This cosmetic laser facial procedure involves the use of other lasers, like we mentioned above.
 It has the effect of 30 microdermabrasion treatments.

 We also use this strong laser for small areas that need treatment, such as warts, moles or skin tags.
-When a patient requests skin resurfacing for larger areas, we mostly stick to the Smartskin+ fractional CO2 or the Fraxel® DUAL laser.
+When a patient requests skin resurfacing for larger areas, we mostly stick to a Fractional CO2 or the Fraxel® DUAL laser.

 How many treatments does the Erbium YAG (Er:YAG) take to achieve wrinkle reduction?